FAAM-146/faam-wxrx/docs/introduction.rst

 Each scan provides 512 bins between the aircraft and the current range limit, categorized using an integer code between 0 and 7, along with information such as tilt, scan angle, range and gain.
-The radar data is stored as a binary file, which is then converted to netCDF format for easier analysis, using this software.
-During the conversion, the range, tilt, scan angle and gain are comverted from bit represention to physical units.
+The radar data are stored as a binary file, which is then converted to netCDF format for easier analysis, using this software.
+During the conversion, the range, tilt, scan angle and gain are converted from bit represention to physical units.